Training of intubation and bronchoscopy skills

 Training is crucial

-Proper training in the use of equipment was considered a major causative or contributing factor to poor patient outcome in the 4th National Audit report completed in UK in 2011.1
+The lack of proper training in the use of equipment was considered a major causative or contributing factor to poor patient outcome in the 4th National Audit report completed in the UK.1

 The ideal scope for intubation and bronchoscopy training

 As a single-use flexible bronchoscope, aScope 4 Broncho facilitates access to and practice of flexible intubation and bronchoscopy skills without doctors having to fear damage to an expensive reusable scope.

 aScope 4 Broncho offers the same features and advantages of conventional bronchoscope systems.
 The working channel and selection of three different sizes allows for training and education on a wide range of bronchoscopy procedures.

 And when the training is done, simply discard the bronchoscope without worrying about costly repairs, cleaning and reprocessing.

 Ambu® aView™ is a portable high resolution monitor that is compatible with all of Ambu's single-use flexible scopes and tubes for Single Lung Ventilation.

 The clear, high resolution images make navigation and identification of anatomical landmarks easy.
 Together with aScope 4 Broncho aView offers a good colour representation reflecting lung tissue colours.

 The user interface is intuitive to use and allows images and videos to be stored for later reference and evaluation.

 - 4th National Audit Project of The Royal College of Anaesthetists and The Difficult Airway Society.
 Major complications of airway management in the United Kingdom Report and findings March 2011, Section 2, Clinical reviews